filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/paid-retrieval.md

 1. Get your public address from your Lotus node.
 1. Find an exchange to buy FIL from.
 1. Send FIL from your exchange to your public address.
-1. Get the deal information from the deal you made on a previous page.
+1. Get your deal information from `filecoin.tools`.
 1. Send a retrieval request to get your data.

 :::tip Free retrieval